zachmccabe/briars/docs/notes.md

 ## Tools and cameras

-Portability matters with this project; the technical aspects of image quality less so.
+Portability matters with this project.
+The technical aspects of image quality are less important.
+Generally, I only use whatever photo gear I can fit in my pockets.

 ### Cameras

 The first 3-years-worth of images were made with cell phones and a cheap action camera.
 Then, I switched to a hand-me-down Nikon compact.
 Right now, I'm using a secondhand Sony RX100.

-I keep the camera close by -- either stowed in a Loksak bag in my pocket, or in a small Pelican case.
+I use either a 4x7" Loksak bag or a tiny, #1010 Pelican case to add some protection from sweat, dust and rain.

-Occasionally, I bring out a "big" camera to get a pre-planned shot.
-Generally, though, if the photo gear doesn't fit in my pockets, I don't bring it out.
+One useful thing about working with phones and compact cameras is that you don't need to look through a viewfinder.
+You get to keep your peripheral vision.

 ### Light

-Sometimes I wait for better light.
-Sometimes bring light with me.
+For quick closeups I use a small flashlight.
+It's the kind of thing you need routinely when you work outside, so I upgraded what I already had.

+For the past few years I've been using Jaxman E3 lights, which I run on 1x NIMH AA battery.
+I use both the 4000K and 5700K Nichia versions of this light.
+Each is rated at 90 CRI.

+I like these lights but I don't want to oversell it -- this is not an ideal way to light your picture.
+Still, the effect can be useful as long as the subject itself is small.

-I keep a collapsible reflector in my car but I've only used it once.
+I also keep a collapsible reflector in my car but I've only used it once.
 Animals really hate that thing.
 Camera flash isn't much better.
-Both cattle and snakes are more willing to accommodate continuous light, I've found.
+Many critters are more willing to accommodate continuous light, I've found.

-For quick closeups I carry a small flashlight with high-CRI output.
-This light still irritates some critters, e.g. cicadas, caterpillars and scorpions.
-To the best of my judgement, I always prioritize the creature's welfare.
-Sometimes this means walking away without a photo.
-This post from ILCP is a [good way into that topic.]

-[good way into the topic.]: https://conservationphotographers.org/from-wild-to-captive-a-call-for-ethics-in-modern-nature-photography/